huy8208/SaveIt/README.md

 # SaveIt

-SaveIt is a money management app that help you efficiently manage multiple bank transactions, incomes and expense.
+SaveIt is a money management app that helps you achieve your financial goal.
 ## Installation

 ```